apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/sqlpp/primer-sqlpp.md

 Second, they show how to escape SQL++ keywords (or other special names) in object names by using backquotes.
-Last but not least, they show that SQL++ supports a _SELECT VALUE_ variation of SQL's traditional _SELECT_ statement that returns a single value (or element) from a query instead of constructing a new record as the query's result like _SELECT_ does; here, the returned value is an entire record from the dataset being queried (e.g., _SELECT VALUE ds_ in the first statement returns the entire record from the metadata dataset containing the descriptions of all datasets.
+Last but not least, they show that SQL++ supports a _SELECT VALUE_ variation of SQL's traditional _SELECT_ statement that returns a single value (or element) from a query instead of constructing a new object as the query's result like _SELECT_ does; here, the returned value is an entire object from the dataset being queried (e.g., _SELECT VALUE ds_ in the first statement returns the entire object from the metadata dataset containing the descriptions of all datasets.

 ## Loading Data Into AsterixDB ##
 Okay, so far so good---AsterixDB is now ready for data, so let's give it some data to store.
 Our next task will be to load some sample data into the four datasets that we just defined.
-Here we will load a tiny set of records, defined in ADM format (a superset of JSON), into each dataset.
+Here we will load a tiny set of objects, defined in ADM format (a superset of JSON), into each dataset.
 In the boxes below you can see the actual data instances contained in each of the provided sample files.
 In order to load this data yourself, you should first store the four corresponding `.adm` files (whose URLs are indicated on top of each box below) into a filesystem directory accessible to your